X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain02effect.md

 # The effect file

-One of the main differences between DirectX with C++ and MonoGame, is that we need an effect for everything we draw in 3D.
+One of the main differences between DirectX with C++ and MonoGame is that we need an effect for everything we draw in 3D.
 So what exactly is an effect?

 ## Effect files 101

 In 3D programming, all objects are represented using triangles.
 Even spheres can be represented using triangles if you use enough of them.
 An effect is some code that instructs your hardware (the graphics card) how it should display these triangles.
-An effect file contains one or more techniques, for example technique A and technique B, drawing triangles using technique A will for example draw them semi-transparent, while drawing them using technique B will for example draw all objects using only blue-gray colors as seen in some horror movies.
+An effect file contains one or more techniques, for example, technique A and technique B, drawing triangles using technique A will draw them semi-transparent, while drawing them using technique B will draw all objects using only blue-gray colors as seen in some horror movies.

-Don’t worry too much about this, as this is already more advanced stuff which we will handle in [Series 3](Riemers3DXNA3hlsloverview.md).
+Do not worry too much about this, as this is already more advanced stuff which we will handle in [Series 3](Riemers3DXNA3hlsloverview.md).

 ## Your first effect